Good food in Rome is everywhere, and you are bound to find something that will satisfy your taste buds.

 Rigatoni con la Pajata

-Pajata – unweaned veal intestines isn’t exactly for anyone, but if you want to try local food, few things get as traditional as rigatoni con la pajata.
+Pajata – unweaned veal intestines – isn’t exactly for anyone, but if you want to try a dish that you’ll only find in Rome, this is a must.
 Intestines are cooked in a tomato sauce for a very long time and served with rigatoni.
-Nothing screams Roman food more than this.

 Gnocchi alla Romana

-Completely different from the potatoes and flour gnocchi you may have heard of, gnocchi alla romana are made with semolina cooked in milk, mixed with eggs and finally grilled with abundant butter and parmesan cheese until they become crispy.
-They aren’t often found in restaurants, but when they are make sure to go for it!
+Completely different from the potatoes and flour gnocchi you may have heard of and find at your local Italian restaurant, gnocchi alla romana are made with semolina cooked in milk, mixed with eggs and finally grilled with abundant butter and parmesan cheese until they become crispy.
+They aren’t often found in restaurants, so if you spot them on the menu make sure to go for it!

 Meat and fish dishes

 Italians call meat and fish dishes “secondi” because they are usually served as a second course, right after pasta.
-The following are a few great secondi that you will encounter among Roman food.
+The following are a few great secondi that you will find on the menu.

 Saltimbocca alla Romana

 Saltimbocca translates as “jumps in your mouth” – and you’d honestly wish they did.
-These lovely veal cutlets layered with prosciutto and topped with fresh sage are pan fried and must be eaten hot.
+These lovely small veal cutlets layered with prosciutto and topped with fresh sage are pan fried in butter and wine and must be eaten hot.
 Bread is the perfect accompaniment to dip in the delicious juice.

 Coda alla Vaccinara

-One of the tastiest meat dishes of Roman cuisine is coda alla vaccinara.
-This is a stew made by slowly braising ox-tail with lots of vegetables, tomatoes, red wine and spices.
+One of the tastiest meat dishes of Roman cuisine, this is a stew made by slowly braising ox-tail with lots of vegetables, tomatoes, red wine and spices.
 It’s messy and delicious.
-It calls for a good portion of bread to scoop up all the sauce.
+It calls for a good portion of bread to scoop up all the sauce and practice what we know in Italy as “scarpetta.”

 Abbacchio alla Scottadito

 Scottadito literally means “burning your fingers” – that’s because this dish of lamb cutlets that are pan seared are meant to be eaten with your hands only.
-It’s a seasonal dish: Italians wouldn’t dream of eating lamb in the summer.
+It’s a seasonal dish: lamb in Italy is not found in the spring or summer.

 One of the staples of Roman food is offal.
-Back in the day when Europe’s largest slaughterhouse was functioning just on the banks of the Tiber River, workers were often paid in left over cuts (known as quinto quarto) of meat and ended up creating some of the most famous local dishes.
+Back in the day when Europe’s largest slaughterhouse was found on the banks of the Tiber River, workers were at times paid in left over cuts (known as quinto quarto) of meat and ended up creating dishes that became incredibly popular, for they are truly delicious.

-Trippa (tripe) is the honey-combed upper stomach of the cow, slowly simmered in tomato sauced and served with grated pecorino cheese.
-When it comes to food in Rome, few dishes are so full of flavor – that is, if you can stand the texture.
+Trippa (tripe) is the honey-combed upper stomach of the cow.
+For this dish, it is slowly simmered in tomato sauced and served with grated pecorino cheese.
+If you can get past the chewy texture, it’s delicious.

 Filetti di Baccalà

-Another staple of Roman Jewish cuisine, cod (or baccalà, in Italian) is dipped in a light batter and fried, then served piping hot.
-You’ll find the best one at dar Filettaro a Santa Barbara, near Campo de’ Fuori.
+A staple of Roman Jewish cuisine, cod (or baccalà, in Italian) is dipped in a light batter and fried, then served piping hot.
+You’ll find the best one at Dar Filettaro a Santa Barbara, near Campo de’ Fiori.

 Pollo con i Peperoni

-Chicken is not very common among traditional Roman food, so this quick chicken stew is a welcome change.
-It’s made with diced chicken that is pan seared in olive oil with salt and pepper.
-Wine and ripe, diced tomatoes are added.
+This chicken stew is made with diced chicken that is pan seared in olive oil with salt and pepper.
+Once cooked, wine and ripe diced tomatoes are added.
 Bell peppers are cooked in a different pan with oil, diced onion and tomatoes.
 Once they are ready, they are added to the chicken.
 Everything is stewed for five more minutes.
 The dish is served piping hot and it’s meant to be eaten with bread.

 Coratella coi Carciofi